redteaminfra/redteam-infra/puppet/README.md

 ## gitserver

 This module sets up a git server that holds the puppet modules.
-It uses a tarball of this very git repo, which is created on `vagrant up` by the vagrant plugin vagrant-triggers.
+It uses a tarball of this very git repo, which is created on `terraform apply`.

 * `/var/lib/git/infra`